 1995 is something of an arbitrary date marker; how much recent content you get in a historical newspaper database can vary from newspaper title to newspaper title.

 But in general, if you think "older" news (25 years), think Proquest Historical first.

 A site that brings together audio, text, and supporting scholarly and legal materials around cases that end up at the nation's highest court.

 Its stated mission is to "defend and preserve the individual rights and liberties that the Constitution and laws of the United States guarantee everyone in this country."
 Two pages might be useful your Essay 3 research:

 Sue Gilroy wants to hear from you!
 Send me an email, if you want to triage that way.
-We can also do a virtual consult on Zoom at a time that's good for you.
-I can flex -- so if you're in a distant time zone, let's see what we can do to make things work.
+We can also meet up in person in Lamont Library (where I have an office) at a time that's good for you.

 Our library-wide email service is Ask-a-Librarian.
 You can send questions -- or appointment requests -- in through this channel, too: they'll make their way to me or to another library expert who'll be in touch to help, often within a few hours (and always by the next day).

 From any HOLLIS page, or from the blue banner on the right-hand side of the Ask-a-Librarian page, you can initiate a chat session with a librarian on call.
 Monday-Thursday, chat is available from 9 a.m. to 9 p.m.; on Fridays, till 6 p.m., Saturdays till 5 p.m., and on Sundays from 12 p.m.-9 p.m.